top of page

 Gangs

 Wearing, carrying or physically displaying gang paraphernalia or making gestures that symbolize gang membership is prohibited and will be confiscated.
-Engaging in an activity that is gang related is prohibited and will result in permanent suspension.
+Engaging in an activity that is gang related is prohibited and will result in suspension.

 Harassment, Sexual/Hate Crimes